quarkusio/quarkus-images/README.md

 NOTE: You may wonder why we don't use `latest`.
 It's because `latest` has introduced more problems than benefits especially when reproducing issues.
 For this reason, we recommend using a stable version.

+**IMPORTANT**: If you use a UBI9 builder image, you need to use a UBI9 runtime image.

 ## Build Prerequisites